devhellomello/AWS-Cloud-Resume-Challenge-CloudFormation/README.md

    - Create a Lambda function with a policy that allows it to get item and update item in the DynamoDB table
    - Create a Lambda function URL so that we can call the function in our JavaScript file
 4. Upload your website files to the S3 bucket
+   - make sure you update your JavaScript file to include the Lambda function URL

 Instead of downloading the CLI to my computer I used CloudShell in the console which doesn't require authentication.